yontartu/bot-vs-human/README.md

 #### 1. Collect data

 For this project, I construct a dataset of about 340,000 labeled tweets, denoting whether they were sent from a Russian troll account or not.
-The data on Russian troll tweets was combiled by Linvill and Warren of Clemson University, and open-sourced through [FiveThirtyEight](https://github.com/fivethirtyeight/russian-troll-tweets).
+The data on Russian troll tweets was compiled by Linvill and Warren of Clemson University, and open-sourced through [FiveThirtyEight](https://github.com/fivethirtyeight/russian-troll-tweets).
 In order to construct a control group, I employed the [`twint`](https://github.com/twintproject/twint) package to collect a sample of tweets from verified users, tweeting within the same time period as the Russian troll accounts.
 This collection can be replicated using this code:

 ```bash
 $ bash collect_verified_tweets.sh